Telegram Channel Link: Paid Access Entry Point

 How Does Paprika Turn Your Channel Link Into a Paid Entry Point?

 Paprika replaces the standard channel link with a conversion surface.
-Instead of sharing a raw invite link that anyone can use, you share your Paprika page where fans pay before they get in.
-Paprika then generates a unique, single-use invite link for each paying fan — no link sharing, no freeloaders.
+Instead of sharing a raw invite link that anyone can forward or screenshot, you share your Paprika page where fans pay before they get in.
+Paprika then generates a unique, single-use invite link for each paying fan — no link sharing, no freeloaders, no manual approval needed in Stripe mode.

 According to Telegram’s official channel features page, channels support unlimited members with broadcast-only messaging.
 That is powerful for content delivery — but Telegram gives you zero built-in tools to charge for access.
 That is the gap Paprika fills.